 The Mentorship Program includes 8 hours of one on one connection between you and a mentor over a 4-month period.
 It's designed to give you the flexibility to structure the program in a way that best supports your needs, goals, and work environment.
 View the Spring 2019 Mentee Cohort here and scroll down to the bottom of the page see what previous mentee cohorts had to say about the program.

-Spring 2018 Community Food Systems Mentors
+Spring 2020 Community Food Systems Mentors

-Angel Mendez, Director of Operations, Red Tomato
+Angel Mendez, Executive Director, Red Tomato

 Jean Chorazyczewski, Program Director, Fair Food Network